Everyone has a part to play in the Mixed Ecology of Church

 Everyone has a role to play in Fresh Expressions and pioneering mission in Cumbria.
 Whether you’re directly involved in leading something, or praying for your community, we hope the Northern Mission Centre can support you wherever you are on your journey.
 In this section you will find out what pioneering and Fresh Expressions of Church are, as well as what networks and support are available to help the mixed ecology flourish and help individuals find their place within it.

 Can you tell me more about pioneering?

-We talk about pioneering as a spectrum illustrating that people can, and do, pioneer in lots of different contexts.
-We offer training and support that’s specifically for those working, or feeling called to, pioneer something new in their context.
+We often talk about Pioneering as a spectrum, from Replicators who take good ideas into new contexts, to Activists reaching out through Missional enterprise.
+From Pioneer Accommodators, local leaders who may not be pioneers themselves but want to make space for pioneering locally, to Pioneer Enablers who are tasked with helping resource others.
+The spectrum illustrates that people can, and do, pioneer in lots of different contexts.
+We offer training and support that’s specifically for those working, or feeling called to, pioneer something new in their context as well as those developing new things in Time Honoured Church settings.
 Stepping out into the new can be a scary and lonely place and the Northern Mission Centre can offer a range of support.
-Whether that’s through training, such as our certificate in Pioneer Mission or through support networks which are explained more below.
+Whether that’s through training, such as our certificate in Pioneer Mission, or through support networks which are explained more below.

 What is a Fresh Expression?

 A Fresh Expression of church is a new gathering or network that engages mainly with people who have never been to church.
 There is no single model, but the emphasis is on starting something which is appropriate to its context, rather than cloning something that has worked elsewhere.